-- To substantiated cases of urgency (accelerated procedures). - Where practical limitations arise from specific file formats, tools, equipment or the need for physical or scale models. - Where the contracting authority needs to place limits on the confidential information involved.
+- Where practical limitations arise from specific file formats, tools, equipment or the need for physical or scale models. - Where the contracting authority needs to place limits on the confidential information involved.

 The PCR 2015 provide for a switch to fully electronic communication, in particular e-submission, in all procurement procedures (regulation 22).
-For more information, see Practice note, Procurement reforms and e-procurement.
+For more information, see Practice note, Electronic procurement.